percona/everest-doc/docs/release-notes/Percona Everest 0.9.0 (2024-03-27).md

 - [EVEREST-619](https://perconadev.atlassian.net/browse/EVEREST-619) - Starting with Percona Everest 0.9.0, you can now create a new database using point-in-time recovery for your PostgreSQL databases.

 - [EVEREST-896](https://perconadev.atlassian.net/browse/EVEREST-896) - We have added a warning on the Percona Everest UI to inform users about the limitations of PostgreSQL for PITR.

-### Point-in-time recovery for MySQL databases

-- [EVEREST-618](https://perconadev.atlassian.net/browse/EVEREST-618) - Starting with Percona Everest 0.9.0, you can now create a new database using point-in-time recovery for your MySQL databases.

-### Point-in-time recovery for MongoDB databases

-- [EVEREST-620](https://perconadev.atlassian.net/browse/EVEREST-620) - Starting with Percona Everest 0.9.0, you can now create a new database using point-in-time recovery for your MongoDB databases.

 ## Bugs fixed